janosh/svelte-toc/readme.md

 - `openButtonLabel` (`str`, default: `'Open table of contents'`): What to use as ARIA label for the button shown on mobile screens to open the ToC.
 Not used on desktop screens.
 - `breakpoint` (`int`, default: `1000`): At what screen width in pixels to break from mobile to desktop styles.
 - `open` (`bool`, default: `false`): Whether the ToC is currently in an open state on mobile screens.
 This value is ignored on desktops.
-- `activeHeading` (`DOMNode`, default: `null`): The DOM node of the currently active (highlighted) heading (based on the users scroll position on the page).
+- `activeHeading` (`HTMLHeadingElement | null`, default: `null`): The DOM node of the currently active (highlighted) heading (based on the users scroll position on the page).
+- `keepActiveTocItemInView` (`boolean`, default `false`): Whether to scroll the ToC along with the page.
 - `flashClickedHeadingsFor` (`int`, default: `1000`): How long a heading clicked in the ToC should receive a class of `.toc-clicked` in the main document.
-This can be used to help users immediately spot the heading they clicked on after the ToC finished scrolling them into view.
+This can be used to help users immediately spot the heading they clicked on after the ToC scrolled it into view.
 Flash duration is in milliseconds.
 Set to 0 to disable this behavior.
 Style `.toc-clicked` however you like, though less is usually more.
 For example, the demo site uses

   ```css
   :is(h2, h3, h4, h5, h6) {